Marquette Players to Watch Against Vermont - First Round

 Top Marquette Players to Watch vs. Vermont - First Round

-When the Marquette Golden Eagles (28-6) and Vermont Catamounts (23-10) square off in the first round of the NCAA tournament at Nationwide Arena on Friday at 2:45 PM ET, Tyler Kolek and Robin Duncan will be two of the high-profile players to watch.
+The NCAA tournament at Nationwide Arena on Friday features a first-round matchup that pits the Marquette Golden Eagles (28-6) against the Vermont Catamounts (23-10) at 2:45 PM ET.
+The Golden Eagles' Tyler Kolek and the Catamounts' Robin Duncan are two players to watch in this contest.

 Use our link to get a free trial of fuboTV, where you can watch college hoops and tons of other live sports without cable!